Bdot42/mfakto/README-mfakto.txt

 # 1.2 Compilation (Windows) #
 #############################

-- Install AMD APP >= 2.4
+- Install AMD APP >= 2.5
 - Use the VS2010 solution to build the 32-bit or 64-bit binary, or
-- use the Makefile.win as above (not yet included - will come soon)
+- use the Linux Makefile as an example how to build your own Windows Makefile

 ####################
 # 2 Running mfakto #
 ####################

-Install AMD APP version >= 2.4.
+Install Catalyst driver, version >= 11.4
-Install Catalyst driver, version >= 11.7
+Install AMD APP version >= 2.5 (not required for Catalyst 11.10 or above)

 Catalyst driver 11.9 uses up to one CPU core less than its predecessors:
 11.9 strongly recommended.